ValdoTR/php-fizzbuzz-api-lbc/docs/DEVELOPMENT.md

 ## Pre-commit Checklist

-Before committing code:
+Even if the project CI handles automated tests, it's always a good practice to run them locally before commiting code.

+You should check that:

-- [ ] All tests pass
+- [ ] PHPUnit passes
 - [ ] PHPStan passes
+- [ ] PHP-CS-Fixer passes
-- [ ] Code style fixed
+- [ ] Rector passes
 - [ ] New tests added for new features
 - [ ] Documentation updated if needed